voje/aoc2019/README.md

 # aoc2019
-Advent of Code 2019.
-Going in Go.
+5 exercises finished in Go.

+Starting anew in Rust.